 Mary, the miraculous virgin, remains intact and uncorrupted while living a life of seclusion and charity in prelapsarian flesh. (p.
 64)

-I do not doubt that someone can dig up a Roman Catholic statement somewhere someone saying Mary had postlapsarian flesh.
-However, because there is no shortage of Roman Catholics since the mid-20th century that teach the heresy that Jesus had postlapsarian flesh, this would not prove much.
+I do not doubt that someone can dig up a Roman Catholic statement somewhere someone saying explicitly that Mary had postlapsarian flesh.
+However, because there is no shortage of Roman Catholics since the 20th century that teach the heresy that Jesus had postlapsarian flesh, this would not prove much.
 This includes modernists and liberals such as Father Karl Rahner (see Fr.
 Emmanuel Hatzidakis, Jesus Fallen, p.
 11-14).

 Nevertheless, even some “conservatives” have the same view.
 For example, Roman Catholic scholar and once Papal adviser Paul J Griffiths, formerly of Duke Divinity, wrote that Jesus and Mary had postlapsarian flesh: